whilenot-dev/whilenot-dev.github.io/content/posts/cool-bugs-vs-shitty-bugs-part-1.md

 ### Playing on the playground

-The browser already gives me quite some information on the network activity, even before consultiung additional tools.
+The browser already gives me quite some information on the network activity, even before consulting additional tools.
 With a visit on `0.0.0.0:8000` it lets me observe the following things.

 On _Brave_: